BrunoIannone/VISIOPE/README.md

 3. model.py

-    This file contains the model "GameCartridgeDiscriminator".
+    This file contains the  *"GameCartridgeDiscriminator"* model.

 4. dataset_handler.py

-    Implement the class "DatasetHandler" that contains methods for building the dataset.
+    Implement the  *"DatasetHandler"* class that contains methods for building the dataset.

 5. dataset_integrity_checker.py

-   Implement the class "DatasetIntegrityCheckerChecks" that checks if the dataset follows the correct naming conventions and that there are fronts for each rear image.
+   Implement the class *"DatasetIntegrityCheckerChecks"* that checks if the dataset follows the correct naming conventions and that there are fronts for each rear image.

 6. data_processor.py

-    Implement the "DataProcessor" class that builds training, validation and test set.
+    Implement the *"DataProcessor"* class that builds training, validation and test set.

 7. gcd_dataset.py and gcd_datamodule.py

-    These two files contains respectively the "GameCartridgeDiscriminatorDataset" class and "GameCartridgeDiscriminatorDatamodule" class.
+    These two files contains respectively the *"GameCartridgeDiscriminatorDataset"* class and *"GameCartridgeDiscriminatorDatamodule"* class.
 The former creates the couples (sample, label) while the latter loads these during the actual training, validation or test step.

 8. load_data.py